 Senior Restoration Coordinator

-Moody is currently pursuing his Ph.D. in earth and environmental science at Drexel University.
-He earned his M.S. in ecology from Rutgers University in 2012 and his B.S. in biology from Temple University in 2008.
-In 2010 he also earned a graduate certification in geospatial information science (GIS) from Rutgers University.
+Moody recently earned his Ph.D. in Earth and Environmental Science at Drexel University.
+He earned his M.S. in ecology from Rutgers University in 2012 and his B.S. in Biology from Temple University in 2008.
+In 2010 he also earned a graduate certification in Geospatial Information Science (GIS) from Rutgers University.

 Funders of Moody’s research have included the U.S. Environmental Protection Agency’s Office of Research and Development, Coastal and Estuarine Research Federation, National Shellfisheries Association, and the Society of Wetlands Scientists.
 He has won numerous awards for his scientific presentations and publications.